texus/texus.github.io/_posts/2015-06-20-cross-platform-custom-shaped-windows.md

 [wnd setOpaque:NO];
 {% endhighlight %}

 But the above code is not enough if you want to use OpenGL.
-The <a href="https://developer.apple.com/library/mac/documentation/Cocoa/Reference/ApplicationKit/Classes/NSOpenGLView_Class/index.html">NSOpenGLView</a> class overrides the isOpaque function of <a href="https://developer.apple.com/library/mac/documentation/Cocoa/Reference/ApplicationKit/Classes/NSView_Class/index.html">NSView</a> and makes it return YES while we need it to return NO. In Objective-C we can change the implementation of the function from outside the class.
+The [NSOpenGLView](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/ApplicationKit/Classes/NSOpenGLView_Class/index.html) class overrides the isOpaque function of [NSView](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/ApplicationKit/Classes/NSView_Class/index.html) and makes it return YES while we need it to return NO. In Objective-C we can change the implementation of the function from outside the class.
 Add the following code somewhere and the NSOpenGLView class and all its subclasses will have this implementation.
 {% highlight obj-c %}
 @implementation NSOpenGLView (Opaque)
 -(BOOL)isOpaque {